 Champlain Sailing Club

-Our club is planning to be open for the 2021 season, although will likely have some restrictions in place due to COVID-19, as we did in 2020.
+Our club is open for the 2021 season, although with some restrictions in place due to COVID-19, as we did in 2020.

-We are definitely still going to be sailing, and we are interested to hear from any potential new members for our 2021 season!
-The club has beach spaces & swing moorings available for next year.
+We are definitely still sailing, and we are interested to hear from any potential new members for our 2021 or 2022 season!
+The club has beach spaces & swing moorings available.

 If you're interested in membership, send us a note through the website, or leave a message at the club phone (705) 326-8445.